-- The following tree bats, which migrate south for the winter, will begin to arrive back in our region this week: eastern red, silver-haired, and possibly some hoary bats (which typically arrive a little later in May).
+- The following tree bats, which migrate south for the winter, will continue to arrive back in our region this week: eastern red, silver-haired, and possibly some hoary bats.

 - Gray squirrels, red squirrels, and southern flying squirrels are caring for recent litters in leaf nests and tree cavities.
 Woodchucks and eastern chipmunks are doing the same in underground burrows.